Cornelii/TIL/javascript/javascript.md

 ## VI.
 Arrays
 The way to make `List` is very similar to the one in python.

-And, The elements in list is also accessible and updated by index in the same way python.
+And, The elements in list is also accessible and updated by index in the same way as python.

 ```javascript
 let myarray =['yeah', 'hoo', 'ha'];